britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 REVERDY, <i>aside:</i>
 She insists on my bringing it, and yet she won’t use it!
-<i>(The ladies seat themselves, and he places himself between them, astride the camp-
+<i>(The ladies seat themselves, and he places himself between them, astride the camp-stool.
+He continues, aloud.)</i> If Mr. Winterbourne is already due,
-stool.
-He continues, aloud.)</i> If Mr. Winterbourne is already due, my holiday has legally begun.
+my holiday has legally begun.

 MISS DURANT: You won’t lose anything by waiting.
 After he comes you